Animal Care

 - We use a state-of-the-art, third-party remote video auditing program at our hatcheries and plants to monitor care and handling, and to identify and correct problems promptly.

-- Pigs in our barns enjoy carefully selected toys called enrichments to encourage them to play and to improve their well-being.
+- Pigs at Canada Packers barns enjoy carefully selected toys called enrichments to encourage them to play and to improve their well-being.
 We’re also adding enrichments in our poultry operations to support natural chicken behaviours like pecking, perching, hiding, and resting.

 - We routinely assess chicken breeds to ensure we use the breeds that create healthy chickens with good welfare.

-- Our chickens are kept comfortable in climate-controlled trailers to protect them from extreme weather during transportation.
+- We use climate-controlled trailers to protect chickens from extreme weather during transportation.

 Animal Care Performance Report